peekbank/peekbank-data-import/data/fernald_marchman_2012/ReadME.md

 NOTES:
 the dataset has LWL data longitudinally on 18 / 24 / 30 mo (same kids), there are non-vanilla trials at 24 and 30 (the LWL at 24 and 30 is not reported in the paper)

-Note: for images, some images were shown in slightly different versions or mirrored in some conditions.
-Only one version is included here.

 For the manju and tempo trials, some were exposure where the object was on a background and some were tests where they were not on the background.

-Some images were mirrored depending on left/right positioning - image labels L and R are from the participants' perspective.

 IMPORTANT: for related/unrelated prime noun/verb trials, the trials are represented in the raw data TWICE - once centered on the onset of the verb and once centered on the onset of the noun.
 We only keep the trial representation centered on the onset of the noun.